infusion-code/angular-maps/README.md

             // to use the experimental bing brach.
 There are some bug fixes for
             // clustering in that branch you will need if you want to use
             // clustering.
         return new BingMapAPILoader(bc, new WindowRef(), new DocumentRef());
     }

 ```

-> Note: The provider factory is moved into an exported method to accomodate Angular 4 requirements to no have lambda functions in the provider loading.
+> Note: The provider factory was moved into an exported method to accomodate Angular 4 requirements to no have lambda functions in the provider loading.

 ## 3. Add a map, markers, infoboxes and actions to a component